Do’s and Don’ts for a Successful Naming

 A name void of meaning for its creator is just… sad.
-Aim for a name that not only sounds good but also create a consensus and more importantly, that resonates with your team in its very soul.
+Aim for a name that not only sounds good but also creates a consensus.
+More importantly, a name that resonates with your team in its very soul.

 The brand name needs to encapsulate, in a few letters, the values your company claims to represent.
-Here are a few great examples: Verizon (a mix of Veritas, latin for truth and horizon), Reebok (running and training manufacturer, named after a speedy African Antilope), Sharp (The Japanese manufacturer is named after its first-ever product designed in 1915: an ever-sharp pencil).
+Here are great examples: Verizon (a mix of Veritas, latin for truth and horizon), Reebok (named after a speedy Antelope).

-Digital start-ups might be an exception to that and they can get away with a “weird”, 100% made-up name (ie: Uber, Glovo…), because there are launching groundbreaking, innovative business models.
-The goal for these brands is for their names to become synonym with the business itself.
+Digital start-ups might be an exception and they can get away with a “weird”, 100% made-up name (ie: Uber, Glovo…).
+This is because they are launching groundbreaking, innovative business models.
+The goal for these brands is for their names to become synonymous with the business itself.

 Do : Be evocative, not descriptive

 Descriptive names like YouSendIt are fine, especially when you’re first starting out.
-While a descriptive name can help your product get discovered in search marketing, such a name will probably limit your business ultimately.
+A descriptive name can help your product get discovered in search marketing… But such a name will probably limit your business ultimately.

 If you plan to take the whole world by storm, follow the Apple model.
-In a world of International Business Machines and Microsoft, Apple’s more “poetical” name allowed them to move from computers to music players and phones without disturbing consumer perception.
+Apple’s more “poetical” name allowed them to move from computers to music players and phones without disturbing consumer perception.
 Remember: brand extensibility will mean greater opportunities down the line.